 Staying out in the Florence Hills is an excellent idea if you are traveling by car.
 Florence Hills is the best area where to stay in Florence with a car.
 There is much pleasure to be had from cruising through the twisting roads that snake around the hills, stopping off at points of interest, and taking in some of the spectacular views of Florence and the surrounding countryside.

-Stay in Florence Hills if you want to enjoy Florence from a distance, you want to stay in some spectacular countryside, you have your own transport.
+Stay in Florence Hills if you travel with a car; you like to explore off-the-beaten-path destinations; you want to enjoy Florence from a distance, you want to stay in some spectacular countryside;

 Best places to stay near Florence Hills: